robertgrant/stata-svg/README.md

 ## Background utilities: svgtag

-This takes in an SVG file, looks for lines and tags them with a class such as 'plotregion', and markers with an id such as 'circle123'.
+**svgtag.do** takes in an SVG file, looks for lines and tags them with a class such as 'plotregion', and markers with an id such as 'circle123'.
 At present it only finds circles, graphregion and plotregion, and returns various values in r().
 Of these, the pixel locations of the plotregion are useful.

 ### To do
 * Write metadata as a comment block containing do-file code that would read the coordinates of the data in: both the pixels and the original variable values, also the pixels for the plotregion